-- In the 5th and 6th Grade groups, the ARL recommends that teams are formed with 14 players.
-With nine (9) players on the field, that would provide four (5) substitutes for each game. - A player may only play in an ARL sanctioned league game if that player has been registered with the ARL and has been added to the team's official roster.
+- In the 7th and 8th grade groups, the ARL recommends that teams are formed with 16 players. - With eleven (11) players on the field, that would provide five (5) substitutes for each game. - A player may only play in an ARL sanctioned league game if that player has been registered with the ARL and has been added to the team's official roster. - The use of unrostered players results in an immediate forfeit.